LibrariesHacked/librarieshacked.github.io/_posts/2015-11-30-high-charts.md

 ---
 title: Making interactive web charts with Highcharts
-description: Linking to CSV data to quickly publish live charts on the web.
+excerpt: Linking to CSV data to quickly publish live charts on the web.
 categories:
     - Tutorial
 tags: